voxeet/comms-sdk-unreal/README.md

 The plugin provides a subset of the functionality the SDK offers, but its code structure is fairly simple and extending it should be relatively easy.
 The key actors in the plugin are:
 - ADolbyIoConference - the boundary between Unreal Engine and the SDK, interfacing from external code to SdkAccess and back
 - SdkAccess - the class where most of the calls to the SDK are made
-- SdkStatus - keeping track of state, interfacing from SdkAccess to ADolbyIoConference
+- SdkStatus - keeps track of state, interfacing from SdkAccess to ADolbyIoConference